OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

 1. Add the **GetChangedMessagesAsync** method to the **NotificationController** class.
 This queries Microsoft Graph for the changed messages.

-   > NOTE: This method uses the new Microsoft Graph SDK to access the Outlook message.
+   > NOTE: This method uses the Microsoft Graph SDK to access the Outlook message.

    ```c#
     // Get information about the changed messages and send to browser via SignalR